 We also find improvements in both 'top-down' administrative and 'bottom-up' community monitoring of schools over this period.
-The fraction of schools inspected in the three months prior to a survey visit increased from 38 percent to 56 percent.
-The extent of community oversight of schools, measured by the frequency of PTA meetings also increased: The probability that a PTA meeting took place during the three months prior to a survey visit increased from 30 percent to 45 percent.
+The fraction of schools inspected in the three months prior to a survey visit increased from 38% to 56%.
+The extent of community oversight of schools, measured by the frequency of PTA meetings also increased: The probability that a PTA meeting took place during the three months prior to a survey visit increased from 30% to 45%.
 Overall, Table 1 (Panel A-C) confirms that the Government of India's increased focus on primary education in the past decade did lead to significant improvements in input-based measures of school quality, as well as administrative and community monitoring.

-3.2 Changes in Teacher Absence
+3.2.
+Changes in teacher absence

 We now turn to changes in teacher absence.
-Table 1 (Panel D) shows that the population-weighted national average teacher absence rate for rural India fell from 26.3 percent to 23.6 percent, a reduction of 10 percent.
-Since students receive reduced teacher attention when teachers are absent, we divide the STR by "1 - teacher absence rate" to obtain the effective student teacher ratio (ESTR).
-Although the all-India STR had been reduced to below 40 in this period, the effective STR after accounting for teacher absence was still over 52.
-We present state-level data on teacher absence rates and ESTR for 2003 and 2010 in Table A4.15
+Table 1 (Panel D) shows that the population-weighted national average teacher absence rate for rural India fell from 26.3 percent% to 23.6%, a reduction of 10%.
+Since students receive reduced teacher attention when teachers are absent, we divide the STR by "1 - teacher absence rate"